reckziegelwilliam/liamreckziegel.io/docs/ADMIN_ARCHITECTURE.md

 **Ready for:**
 - Production deployment (after running database migrations)
 - Adding new admin features (just create a page in `app/(admin)/`)
-- Scaling to multiple admin users with different roles
+- Extending to role-based permissions if needed (see `app/lib/permissions.ts`)
 - Tracking analytics and monitoring engagement

 **Next Steps:**